sanjibbehera/minikubeLearnings/README.md

 <b>apiserver: Running</b>
 <b>kubeconfig: Configured</b>

 #### Step 5.
-Once the above steps to install minikube is completed, repeast the Step 4 & Step 5 from Windows part to continue.
+Once the above steps to install minikube is completed, repeat the Step 4 & Step 5 from Windows part to continue.